-Solar panels are designed to convert sunlight into electricity through the photovoltaic effect.
-The photovoltaic effect is the creation of voltage (or electric current) in a material upon exposure to light.
+Solar panels convert sunlight into electricity via the photovoltaic effect.
+The photovoltaic effect is the creation of voltage (or electrical currents) upon the panel's exposure to sunlight.

-Monocrystalline PV cells have been regarded in the past as a superior technology, but nowadays polycrystalline PV cells are improving and are just as good and less costly than monocrystalline PV cells.
-To read more about the differences in types of PVpanels click here>
+Monocrystalline PV cells have been regarded as a superior technology in the past, however polycrystalline PV cells are now closely comparable to monocrystalline PV cells.
+Read about the differences in PV panels click here>

 Learn how to read a solar panel data sheet here>

-Power aside, there are other reasons that can effect price variations, such as brand, country of origin/manufacture, quality of materials, conversion efficiency and length of warranty.
+Power aside, there are other factors that can impact price variations; brand, country of origin/manufacture, quality of materials, conversion efficiency and length of the warranty.
 Therefore, picking up a solar panel solely based on price is not recommended.

-There is a distinct conversion rate allocated to every solar panel to denote its efficiency.
-In most cases, there is a percentage rate that varies from 14% to 21% for most solar panels available on the market, as tested under standard temperature and conditions (STC).
+Efficiency percentages are allocated to every solar panel model.
+Percentages range from 14% to 21%, with most solar panels on the market tested under standard temperature and conditions (STC).

-Solar panels are expected to deteriorate gradually over time.
-For this reason, reputable solar panels come with a 25-year performance warranty.
-Manufacturers offer a declining performance warranty rate that normally covers 25 years as seen in the graph below.
+Solar panels deteriorate gradually over time.
+For this reason, reputable solar panel manufacturers guarantee a 25-year performance warranty.
+Manufacturers offer a declining performance warranty rate that covers 25 years as seen in the graph below.

-The performance warranty percentage declines a percentage or two annually, by the end of the 25-year period the panels will be producing no less than 80% of the energy they were expected to produce in the first year after installation.
-If any of your solar panels perform below 80%, you can get a replacement immediately.
+The performance warranty declines a percentage or two annually; by the end of the 25-year period the panels will be producing no less than 80% of the energy they were expected to produce following the first year of installation.
+If a solar panel/s perform below 80%, replacements are readily available.

-Another example of the declining warranty structure: If your solar panels perform below 90% efficiency after 15 years since the date of installation (see graph below), then you can, and should, claim your warranty.
+Example 2 of the declining warranty structure: If a solar panels efficiency performs below 90% after 15 years since the date of installation (see graph below), then the user can, and should, claim their warranty.